aarushkx/lyric-translate/README.md

-## 🎵 LyricTranslate
+# 🎵 LyricTranslate

-## 📝 Overview

-A language-learning web app that helps users learn a foreign language through song lyrics.
-Upload or explore songs with bilingual lyrics, and get auto-generated vocabulary and example sentences powered by AI.
+LyricTranslate is a language-learning web app that helps you immerse yourself in a foreign language through the lyrics of real songs.
+Explore your favorite songs with bilingual, line-by-line lyrics, and get AI-powered vocabulary explanations, translations, and contextual example sentences.

 ## ✨ Features